cvat-ai/cvat/README.md

   and parallelized training pipelines.
 - [DataIsKey](https://dataiskey.eu/annotation-tool/) uses CVAT as their prime data labeling tool to offer annotation services for projects of any size.
-- [Human Protocol](https://hmt.ai) uses CVAT as a way of adding annotation service to the human protocol.
+- [Human Protocol](https://hmt.ai) uses CVAT as a way of adding annotation service to the Human Protocol.
 - [Cogito Tech LLC](https://bit.ly/3klT0h6), a Human-in-the-Loop Workforce Solutions Provider, used CVAT in annotation of about 5,000 images for a brand operating in the fashion segment.
 - [FiftyOne](https://fiftyone.ai) is an open-source dataset curation and model analysis